mg-gh/Rick-And-Morty/README.md

-# RickAndMorty
+# Rick And Morty

+This web app consumes the [RickAndMortyAPI](https://rickandmortyapi.com/).
+The app has the search function along with the pagination to better present Rick and Morty's characters.
+The app uses an internal cache to prevent to perform too many REST calls.

+## Ideas

+For the episodes, we could cache each independent call or retrieve all episodes and then filter them and assign them to each character it was featured in.
+The first option has been implemented.

+## Angular-CLI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.

-For the episodes, we can cache each indipendent call or retrieve all episodes and then filter them and assign them to each character it was featured in.

 ## Development server